Disaster in southern Mexico, opened eyes in California

 “The Big One is going to hit, we just don’t know when.
 Stores will be empty.
 Supplies will be few.
 If you have them stored in your closet and your yard and garage, you’re just that further ahead than anyone else,” said Blue Can H2O distributor, Patty Kirby.

-Beyond buying the necessary items, preparing yourself means having a
+Beyond buying the necessary items, preparing yourself means having a plan.

 Margaret Vinci from the Caltech Office of Earthquake Programs wants you to: